sercante-llc/campaign-influence-starter-pack/README.md

 > This package is designed to both run independently (in a self contained scratch org) as well as be directly deployed to an existing org (Sandbox or Production).

+## What You Get
+When deploying to your org, this package simply installs:
+- 1 Report Folder
+- 14 Reports
+- 1 Dashboard Folder
+- 2 Dashboards (one for Lightning, one for Classic)

 ## Table of contents